Shenr0n/quantum-error-correction-sho95/README.md

-# Quantum Error Correction with Sho95
+# Quantum Error Correction with Shor Code

 •	Assembled encoding and correction quantum circuits for bit-flip and phase-flip errors in qubits using Python 3 and Qiskit's quantum logic gates on IBM Quantum Lab, using superposition and entanglement properties.